V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngandu : crocodile, cayman, transport controller

-– nganga : scientist, scholar, person capable of inventing, who is gifted for research
+– nganga : scholar, scientist, person capable of inventing, person who is gifted for research

 – nganga : expert, connoisseur, specialist, marabout, person who practices the occult sciences